codemaster0407/Computer-Vision-Backend/README.md

 # NOTE: This code will not work for RealSense cameras because they use Pyrealsense2 library for recording.
 For that, please read the documentation of pyrealsense2 library and try out cool stuff :).
 Reach out to me if you have any doubts..... #

-# Chaitanya Srikanth - AI Developer from profession and a backend Engineer from heart! #
+# Author #
+Chaitanya Srikanth
+Python & AI Dev